© "Engloutie", Sara Sottolichio - Photo by Olivier Bousquet

 Art, film and literature

 Multidisciplinary artist Meky Ottawa creates video, illustration and installation art specific to Indigenous worlds, such as the profound mural in homage to filmmaker Alanis Obomsawin – see it at the corner of Atwater and Lincoln downtown.
 As co-founder of Théâtre de la Sentinelle and an actor herself, Tatiana Zinga Botao is focused on equity, giving racialized people leading roles in meaningful productions, and promoting diversity in Québec through representation and inclusion.
-Actor Nahéma Ricci starred in Sophie Deraspe’s 2020 Oscar-nominee Antigone and won the l’Iris de la Révélation de l’année award and Canadian Screen Award for her leading role.
+Actor Nahéma Ricci starred in Sophie Deraspe’s 2020 Oscar-nominee Antigone and won the l’Iris de la Révélation de l’année award and Canadian Screen Award for her leading roll – she went on to star in Deraspe’s television series Bête Noire in 2021 and Motel Paradis in 2022.

 As Principal and Creative Director of graphic design firm House9, Farah Khan emphasizes collaboration and inclusivity with artists, researchers, non-profit organizations and cultural institutions, including on the House9 Art&Humanity Podcast.
-Celebrated comedian, singer, producer and writer Tranna Wintour launched the third season of her thought-provoking pop-culture CBC podcast Chosen Family, named by Apple Canada one the Best Podcasts of 2019 and 2018.
-One of the many Montréal artists to be celebrated as part of the Musée d'art contemporain de Montréal’s 2020 exhibition La Machine qui enseignait des airs aux oiseaux, sculptor and anti-prison organizer Sheena Hoszko examines site-specific power dynamics and violence.
+Celebrated comedian, singer, producer and writer Tranna Wintour wrapped up three seasons of her thought-provoking pop-culture CBC podcast Chosen Family, named by Apple Canada one the Best Podcasts – since then she’s successfully launched her stand-up comedy into both the English and French-speaking worlds.
+Montréal-based artist Monique Régimbald-Zeiber, whose perspective-shifting works on “invisibilized” history are shown at the Musée d’art contemporain de Montréal and the Galerie de l’UQAM in Montréal, won a 2022 Governor General’s Award in Visual and Media Arts.

 The principal of the Tastet food and restaurant website, Élise Tastet encourages discovery of all things food-related in and around Montréal, featuring over 1,000 restaurants as well as profiles of chefs, recipes and best-of lists.
-Many a Montrealer surely spent at least part of 2020 cooking with Dyan Solomon – the famed chef and co-owner of restaurants Olive + Gourmando, Foxy and Un Po' di Più launched Olive + Gourmando: The Cookbook right before Christmas 2019.
-Enthusiasts of African culture and gastronomy, Le Virunga restaurant owners Maria-José and Zoya de Frias bring the heat and flavours of sub-Saharan African dishes to the Plateau.
+Many a Montrealer knows who Dyan Solomon is: the famed chef and co-owner of restaurants Olive + Gourmando, Foxy and Un Po' di Più launched Olive + Gourmando: The Cookbook in 2019 and it’s inspired home chefs since.
+Mandy Wolfe and Rebecca Wolfe, the sisters behind Mandy’s restaurants, inspired more salads, soups and breakfast creations with their accessible new cookbook More Mandy’s in 2022.

 A collective of Montréal women from diverse backgrounds and careers, culinary enterprise Les Filles Fattoush provides an avenue for Syrian women refugees to tackle social, cultural and economic obstacles by harnessing their culinary talents.
 Dan Yu makes Plaza St-Hubert a destination for dumplings, sharing the comforting flavours of her mothers’ northern Chinese recipes at La Maison de Mademoiselle Dumpling.
 Named among Canada’s 100 Best, Director of Beverage & Education at Groupe Barroco, Kate Boushel teaches her teams how to incorporate sustainability and diversity into their restaurants – a mixologist herself, she’s also on the Québec team for Speed Rack, a national female-focused bartending competition that raises money for breast cancer research.
 Joanna Chery taps into her Greek-Haitian-Montrealer heritage at cozy Phyllo Bar Mélina, bringing the flavours of traditional homemade Mediterranean phyllo pastries to Montréal’s Mile End.

-Visual artist and designer Gabrielle Laïla Tittley’s colourful boutique Pony (also her artist name) on Plaza St-Hubert, features unique pop-culture-inspired clothing, prints, whimsical masks and more that encourage levity and self-care - Pony also hosts new art-focused TV show Résiste! on TV5.
+Visual artist and designer Gabrielle Laïla Tittley’s colourful boutique Pony (also her artist name) on Plaza St-Hubert features unique pop-culture-inspired clothing, prints, whimsical masks and more that encourage levity and self-care And Marie-Ève Lecavalier won the Festival d'Hyères prize and now the 2022 CAFA Womenswear Designer of the Year Award for her nostalgic, psychedelic ‘60s-and-‘70s-inspired women’s wear – the recent collections on her LECAVALIER label are wonderfully dreamy and wild.
 Designer Sofia Sokoloff is the founder of ethical Montréal fashion label Sokoloff Lingerie, made “consciously made with love by women” for all bodies and style preferences, from delicate to bold.

 Designed in Montréal with a philosophy of longevity, unique detail and stylish simplicity, designer Marie-Eve Emond’s Betina Lou womenswear and Marmier menswear are made to stand the test of time.
 Entrepreneur Sophie Boyer transformed high-quality (if ‘90s-style) Québec coat company Audvik into a premium brand with a modern, trendy edge complete with innovative, eco-friendly fabrics.
 Co-founders of Maguire shoe boutique, Myriam Belzile-Maguire and Romy Belzile-Maguire make high-quality fashion footwear fair and accessible, working directly with manufacturers and selling directly to consumers.
 Under her label Noémiah, Noémie Vaillancourt designs playful and exquisite dresses, jumpsuits, lingerie and accessories handmade in Montréal with independent workshops and environmentally conscious practices and fabrics.